PrestanceDesign/inertia-node/README.md

 1. `statusCode`, _number_ - The response's status code

 Change the status code when sending a response.
 Useful for e.g. when you want to render an error.
+Headers set from previous calls will be merged with headers set from any subsequent calls.

 ```javascript
 .get("/", ({ Inertia }) => {